Dog Boarding Pricing Strategies

 Stay Packages

-Bundle multiple nights at a discount:
+Bundle multiple nights at a discount to encourage longer stays and fill off-peak nights:

-• Weekend Package (Fri-Sun): 5-10% off
+• Weekend Package (Fri–Sun, 2 nights): 5–10% off

 • Week Package (7 nights): 10–15% off